Filic03/RNAseq_Pipeline/README.md

 ## Quick Start (Test Profile)

-You can test the pipeline on your system without downloading heavy datasets.
+Before running the pipeline with your data you can test it on your system without downloading heavy datasets.
 We have provided a self-contained `test` profile that runs on a minimal Sars-Cov-2 dataset.

 >[!NOTE]
 >```bash
 >nextflow run FeliceDC/RNAseq_Pipeline -profile test
 >```

-If everything is set up correctly, this process will finish in less than a minute and generate the complete output folders.
+If everything works correctly, this process will finish in less than a minute and generate the complete output folders.

 ## Usage with Real Data